School Board Policy 406 -

 C. Data pertaining to an employee’s dependents is private data on individuals.

-F. Personnel data may be disseminated to labor organizations to the extent the school district determines it is necessary for the labor organization to conduct its business or when ordered or authorized by the Commissioner of the Bureau of Mediation Services.
+F. Personnel data may be disseminated to labor organizations to the extent the responsible authority determines the dissemination is necessary for the labor organization to conduct elections, notify employees of fair share fee assassments and implement the provisions of Minnesota Statues chapters 179 and 179A.
+Personnel data shall be disseminated to labor organizations and the Bureau of Mediation Services ("BMS") to the extent the dissemination is ordered or authorized by the Commissioner of the BMS.

 G. The school district may display a photograph of a current or former employee to prospective witnesses as part of the school district’s investigation of any complaint or charge against the employee.

 H. The school district may, if its responsible authority or designee reasonably determines that the release of personnel data is necessary to protect an employee from harm to self or to protect another person who may be harmed by the employee, release data that is relevant to the concerns for safety to:

 1. The person who may be harmed and to the attorney representing the person when the data is relevant to obtaining a restraining order;